Human rights

 • Social impact and opportunity assessments and human rights impact assessments

 These tools form part of our human rights approach and enable us to understand our potential human rights risks to people.
-An update of our salience assessment for our post-merger global portfolio was conducted in 2023 with the support of an independent business and human rights expert.
-The update included a review of our identified potential human rights at risk of the most severe negative impact through the company’s activities and business relationships.
+We periodically conduct a salient human rights issues assessment including in response to significant changes to our global operating environment.
+This enables Woodside to review the potential human rights at risk of the most severe negative impact through the company’s activities and business relationships.

 Our performance